kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 1. In some systems, the operating system can only provide second-resolution timestamps, not nanosecond resolution.
-What would be the impact to he system if this were the case?
+What would be the impact to the system if this were the case?
 Each timestamp provides a maximum of 2<sup>64</sup>-1 blocks of encrypted data (due to the use of AES in CTR mode).
 The block size of AES is 16 bytes, therefore 2<sup>63</sup> blocks of data is